KannonZenetism/zenetism-field-physics/zenetism/mpx/synthesis-integration-saturation.md

 ## Synthesis — the Reconciliatory Operation

 Synthesis is the reconciliatory operation: distincts are held together without fusion.
 It is what acts, not what results.
-Under the Non-Fusion Axiom, synthesis reconciles the bifurcal manifold without dissolving its poles into one another — the distincts remain distinct while ceasing to be dissonant.
+Under the Non-Fusion Axiom, synthesis reconciles the bifurcal manifold without dissolving its roots into one another — the distincts remain distinct while ceasing to be dissonant.
 Synthesis is therefore neither compromise nor merger; it is the lawful holding-together of what stays plural.

 ## Integration — the Coherent State